Language & Literature Dept

 A native of California, Kevin Seidel came to EMU in 2008 from the University of Virginia, where he was a postdoctoral fellow at the Institute for Advanced Studies in Culture.
 He received his Ph.D. in English Literature from the University of Virginia in 2007.
 His dissertation, “Leisure to Repent: Essays on the Bible at the Origins of the English Novel,” used original research on the history of the English Bible to open up new ways of thinking about the history of the English novel.
 His scholarly work continues to explore the changing relationship between religion, secularism, and literature.

 Carol Snell-Feikema teaches Spanish language and composition courses, Immigration Issues and Community-Learning, Latin American Civilization and Spanish Civilization.
-She is leader of the Fall 2013 Cross-Cultural semester in Spain and Morocco.
+She and her husband Michael will lead the Fall 2013 EMU Cross-Cultural semester in Spain and Morocco.
 A native of Iowa, she has lived, studied and traveled extensively throughout Mexico and Central America.

 Prior to coming to EMU, she taught Spanish and Service-Learning at South Dakota State University, leading university study abroad experiences to Guatemala, Mexico, Spain and the US-Mexico border at Nogales.
 Student service-learning projects included running a day-camp for children from the shanty towns in Nogales, Mexico, giving direct emergency aid in response to Tropical Storm Agatha in Guatemala, teaching English to Spanish-speaking immigrants working at dairies in South Dakota and tutoring Spanish-speaking school children.